Skip to main content

 11. A judge looks at the information in the directions questionnaires and decides how the case will progress from now on.

 12. The court sends Ceri and Rory a notice of allocation.
-This allocates (or assigns) the case to the fast track.
+This allocates the case to the fast track.
 The notice (a type of court order) also tells Ceri and Rory what to do next.
 These instructions are called directions.

 Directions – instructions from the court for how a case will be dealt with.
 These must be complied with.